x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/plan-and-deploy.md

 > Learn about post-installation tasks to complete your Exchange 2016 installation.

 ## Understanding Exchange 2016 Setup
-<a name="Understand"> </a>

 You can use different types and modes of Exchange 2016 Setup to install and maintain the various editions and versions of Exchange 2016.

 ### Exchange editions and versions

 Exchange 2016 is available in two server editions: Standard Edition and Enterprise Edition.
-These are licensing editions that are defined by a product key.
+The edition you install is defined by your product key (the only available download can install both versions).
 For more information, see [Exchange Server Licensing](https://go.microsoft.com/fwlink/p/?linkid=237292).

 ### Types of Exchange Setup

 You have the following options for Exchange 2016 Setup:

-- **Exchange Setup UI**: Running Setup.exe without any command-line switches provides an interactive experience where you're guided by the Exchange 2016 Setup wizard.
+- **Exchange Setup wizard**: Running Setup.exe without any command-line switches provides an interactive experience where you're guided by the Exchange 2016 Setup wizard.

 - **Exchange Unattended Setup**: Running Setup.exe with command-line switches enables you to install Exchange from an interactive command line or through a script.

 ### Modes of Exchange Setup
-<a name="Modes"> </a>

-Setup for Exchange 2016 includes several installation modes:
+Setup for Exchange 2016 includes the following modes:

-- **Install**: Use this mode when you're installing a new server role or adding a server role to an existing installation (maintenance mode).
-You can use this mode from both the Exchange Setup wizard and the unattended install.
+- **Install**: Install a new server role (Mailbox server, Edge Transport server, or Management tools).
+This mode is available in the Exchange Setup wizard and unattended setup.

-- **Uninstall**: Use this mode when you're removing the Exchange installation from a computer.
-You can use this mode from both the Exchange Setup wizard and the unattended install.
+- **Uninstall**: Remove the Exchange installation from a computer.
+You can use this mode from both the Exchange Setup wizard and unattended setup.

-- **Upgrade**: Select this mode used when you have an existing installation of Exchange and you're installing a cumulative update or service pack.
-You can use this mode from both the Exchange Setup wizard and the unattended install.
+- **Upgrade**: Install a cumulative update (CU) on an existing Exchange server.
+You can use this mode from both the Exchange Setup wizard and unattended setup.

   > [!NOTE]
-  > Exchange 2016 doesn't support in-place upgrades from previous versions of Exchange.
-This mode is used only to install cumulative updates or service packs.
+  > Exchange doesn't support in-place upgrades from previous versions.
+This mode is used only to install CUs.

-- **RecoverServer**: Use this mode when there has been a catastrophic failure of a server, and you need to recover data.
-You must install a server using the same fully qualified domain name (FQDN) as the failed server, and then run Setup with the **/m:RecoverServer** switch.
-Don't specify the roles to restore.
-Setup detects the Exchange Server object in Active Directory and installs the corresponding files and configuration automatically.
+- **RecoverServer**: There's been a catastrophic failure of an Exchange server and you need to recover data.
+You must install a Windows server using the same fully qualified domain name (FQDN) as the failed server, and then run Exchange Setup with the **/m:RecoverServer** switch without specifiying the Exchange server roles to restore.

+    Setup detects the Exchange server object in Active Directory and installs the corresponding files and configuration automatically.
 After you recover the server, you can restore databases and reconfigure any additional settings.
-To run in **RecoverServer** mode, you can't have Exchange installed on the server.
-The Exchange server object must exist in Active Directory.
-You can only use this mode during an unattended installation.
+To run in **RecoverServer** mode:

+    - You can't have Exchange already installed on the server.

+    - The Exchange server object must exist in Active Directory.

+    - You can only use unattended setup.

   > [!NOTE]
   > You must complete one mode of Setup before you can use another mode.